lightstep/integrations/collector/nats/examples/compose/README.md

-# Monitor NATS with the OpenTelemetry Collector for Lightstep
+# Monitor NATS with the OpenTelemetry Collector for Cloud Observability

 ## Overview

 NATS is a simple, secure, and high-performance open source messaging system.
 To maintain the reliability and performance of a NATS setup, it's crucial to have real-time monitoring.
-With the OpenTelemetry Collector, metrics from NATS can be effectively channeled to Lightstep for comprehensive analysis and visualization.
-This README will guide you through integrating NATS metrics with Lightstep using the OpenTelemetry Collector.
+With the OpenTelemetry Collector, metrics from NATS can be effectively channeled to Cloud Observability for comprehensive analysis and visualization.
+This README will guide you through integrating NATS metrics with Cloud Observability using the OpenTelemetry Collector.

 ## Prerequisites

 * Docker
 * Docker Compose
-* A Lightstep Observability account
+* A Cloud Observability account
-* Lightstep Observability [access token][ls-docs-access-token]
+* Cloud Observability [access token][ls-docs-access-token]

 ## How to set it up

-1. **Export your Lightstep access token**:
+1. **Export your Cloud Observability access token**:
     ```bash
     export LS_ACCESS_TOKEN=<YOUR_LIGHTSTEP_TOKEN>
     ```